Probablemente

-"Probablemente" (English: Probably) is a song composed and performed by Mexican singer Christian Nodal featuring vocals from Spanish singer David Bisbal.
+"Probablemente" (English: "Probably") is a song by Mexican singer Christian Nodal featuring vocals from Spanish singer David Bisbal.
 The song was released on June 9, 2017, as the third single from his debut album, Me Dejé Llevar.

-"Probablemente" reached number two on the Top 20 General Mexican Songs Chart and number twenty on the Billboard Top Latin Songs chart in the United States.
+"Probablemente" reached number two on the Monitor Latino Top 20 General Mexican Songs chart and number twenty on the Billboard Top Latin Songs chart in the United States.

 Promotion

 To promote the release of the song and his album Me Dejé Llevar, Nodal sang "Adiós Amor" and "Probablemente" at the 6th Your World Awards.

 Chart performance

 In Mexico, "Probablemente" reached number two on the Mexico Top 20 General chart.
 In the United States, the single entered Billboard's Hot Latin Songs and peaked at number 31, while the song peaked at number 12 on Billboard's Regional Mexican Songs in 2017.